Developing Professional Communication Skills in Nursing Students

 Desired Outcomes

 Nurses’ communication with patients, doctors, patient relatives, and other nurses is central to clinical practice.
-The ability to communicate is not just a personality trait; it is a set of skills that a nurse acquires in the learning process and improves in further clinical practice.
+Not only is communication a personality attribute, but it is also a set of abilities that a nurse learns and develops via additional practical practice.
 Thus, the purpose of this project is to enhance nurses’ social skills before their enter into actual practice.
 The research focuses on preparing students for real-life communication topics in the medical world with the help of a newly developed program that combines virtual techniques with actual interactions.
-Thus, the expected accomplishments include increasing nursing students’ ability to communicate effectively and developing their professional communication skills.
+Therefore, improving nursing students’ professional communication abilities and their capacity for effective communication are among the anticipated outcomes.

 Goals and Objectives